-MMA provided support for two external industry events during the reporting period including sponsoring 10 employees to attend the Perth Business News International Women's Day event where the team heard from prominent gender equality advocates in the Western Australian business community.
-MMA also sponsored 10 employees to attend the inaugural WA Women in Maritime panel and networking event held to recognise International Day for Women in Maritime.
+MMA provided support for three external industry events during the reporting period including sponsoring employees to attend the Perth Business News International Women's Day event where the team heard from prominent gender equality advocates in the Western Australian business community.
+MMA also sponsored an International Day for Women in Maritime networking and panel speaking event held in collaboration with WISTA Australia, with two members of MMA's Diversity and Inclusion Committee representing MMA by participating in the panel and moderating the event.
+Additionally MMA also sponsored the Perth Reconciliation Week Street Banner Project which displayed sponsored banners in support of reconciliation in prominent locations across Western Australia.